-Total liabilities of the Agency were \$16.4 million and \$18.1 million at December 31, 2017 and 2016, respectively.
+Total liabilities of the Agency were \$17.7 million and \$16.5 million at December 31, 2018 and 2017, respectively.
 Current liabilities include short-term accounts payable, accrued liabilities, current portions of long-term debt, and unearned revenue.
-Unearned revenue in the current year decreased by \$3.1 million due to the unearned revenue related to restricted cash mentioned above.
-Non-current liabilities increased from \$9.6 million in 2016 to \$12.1 million in 2017 was largely attributed to the new GASB requirements initiated in 2015.
-This liability represents the difference between the Agency's total pension liability and the current plan assets calculated at fair value.
+Current liabilities increased from \$4.0 million in 2017 to \$5.1 million in 2018 due to various short-term pre-development loans.
+Non-current liabilities increased from \$12.1 million in 2017 to \$12.3 million in 2018 due to the new GASB 68 requirements around the accounting and reporting of pension liabilities.
+Due to these new requirements, the Agency added a \$0.4 million liability to the balance sheet while long-term notes payable decreased \$0.2 million.
+The pension liability represents the difference between the Agency's total pension liability and the current plan assets calculated at fair value.
 See Note 17 in the Notes to the Basic Financial Statements for more information.